-When using the transact publishing option, Microsoft enables the sale of third-party software, and deployment of some offer types to the customer’s Azure subscription.
-The publisher must consider the billing of infrastructure fees, and the publisher’s own software licensing fees, when selecting a billing model and offer type.
+When using the transact option, Microsoft enables the sale of third-party software and deployment of some offer types to the customer's Azure subscription.
+The publisher must consider the billing of infrastructure fees and your own software licensing fees when selecting a pricing model for an offer.

-The Transact publishing option is currently supported for the following offer types: Virtual Machines, Azure Applications,and SaaS Apps.
+The transact publishing option is currently supported for the following offer types:

 Billing infrastructure costs

-For Virtual Machines and Azure Applications, the Azure infrastructure usage fees are billed to the customer’s Azure subscription.
-Infrastructure usage fees are priced and presented separately from the software provider’s licensing fees on the customer’s invoice.
+For virtual machines and Azure applications, Azure infrastructure usage fees are billed to the customer's Azure subscription.
+Infrastructure usage fees are priced and presented separately from the software provider's licensing fees on the customer's invoice.

-For SaaS Apps, the publisher must account for Azure infrastructure usage fees, and software licensing fees as a single cost item.
+For SaaS Apps, the publisher must account for Azure infrastructure usage fees and software licensing fees as a single cost item.
 It is represented as a flat fee to the customer.
-The Azure infrastructure usage is managed and billed to the partner directly.
+The Azure infrastructure usage is managed and billed to the publisher directly.
 Actual infrastructure usage fees are not seen by the customer.
 Publishers typically opt to bundle Azure infrastructure usage fees into their software license pricing.
-Software licensing fees aren't metered or consumption based.
+Software licensing fees aren't metered or based on user consumption.

-Depending on the transaction option used, the publisher’s software license fees can be presented as follows:
+Depending on the transaction option used, subscription charges are as follows:

-Bring your own license (BYOL): Any applicable charges for software licenses are managed directly between the publisher and customer.
-Microsoft only passes through Azure infrastructure usage fees.
-(Virtual Machines and Azure Applications only.)
+- Bring your own license (BYOL): If an offer is listed in the commercial marketplace, any applicable charges for software licenses are managed directly between the publisher and customer.
+Microsoft only charges applicable Azure infrastructure usage fees to the customer’s Azure subscription account.

-When publishing a free or bring-your-own-license transaction offer, Microsoft does not play a role in facilitating the sales transaction for your software license fees.
-Like the list and trial publishing options, the publisher keeps 100% of software license fees.
+When publishing an offer with the Get it now (Free), Contact me, or BYOL option, Microsoft does not play a role in facilitating the sales transaction for your software license fees.
+The publisher keeps 100% of the software license fees.

-WPay-as-you-go and subscription pricing When publishing a pay-as-you-go or subscription transaction offer, Microsoft provides the technology and services to process software license purchases, returns, and chargebacks.
+When publishing an offer as a usage-based or subscription transaction, Microsoft provides the technology and services to process software license purchases, returns, and charge-backs.
 In this scenario, the publisher authorizes Microsoft to act as an agent for these purposes.
-The publisher allows Microsoft to facilitate the software licensing transaction, while retaining their designation as the seller, provider, distributor, and licensor.
+The publisher allows Microsoft to facilitate the software licensing transaction.
+The publisher, retain your designation as the seller, provider, distributor, and licensor.

-Microsoft enables customers to order, license, and use publisher software, subjecting to the terms and conditions of both Microsoft’s commercial Marketplace and the publisher’s end-user licensing agreement.
-Publishers must provide their end-user licensing agreement or select the Standard Contract when creating the offering.
+Microsoft enables customers to order, license, and use your software, subject to the terms and conditions of both Microsoft's commercial marketplace and your end-user licensing agreement.
+You must either provide your own end-user licensing agreement or select the Standard Contract when creating the offer.